regen-network/regen-data-standards/schema/generated/environmentType.md

 # Slot: environmentType

-_The type of environment associated with the project._
+_The environment type of the project._